scipy/scipy/doc/source/tutorial/ndimage.rst

 generic Laplace function there is a :func:`generic_gradient_magnitude` function that calculated the gradient magnitude of an array:

-    The function :obj:`generic_gradient_magnitude` calculates a gradient
+    The function :func:`generic_gradient_magnitude` calculates a gradient
     magnitude using the function passed through :func:`derivative` to calculate first derivatives.
-The function :obj:`derivative` should have the following signature:
+The function :func:`derivative` should have the following signature:

     ::